Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Hostel in Santa Maria

 You will wake up around 06:30 am to the aroma of the finest indigenous coffee.
 After breakfast, we begin our trek.
-The path will progressively steepen until you arrive at a family restaurant in Santa Rosa where you’ll stop for refreshments.
+The path will progressively steepen until you arrive at a family restaurant in Santa Rosa, where you’ll stop for refreshments.
 You will move on to a rest stop where you can lie in hammocks as you admire the surrounding coca plantations.
 Afterwards, you’ll continue on a short path to the original Inca Trail.
 As the Incas did centuries before, you’ll trek along a path for just over two hours to the small town of Quellomayo.
 Here, you’ll stop for a well-deserved lunch.
 From Quellomayo, it’s just a short trek to Rio Vilcanota, which will lead you to the famous hot springs of Colcamayo.
-Your body will thank you as you soak in the relaxing, therapeutic properties of the medicinal waters which are nestled between the mountains.
+Your body will thank you as you soak in the relaxing, therapeutic properties of the medicinal water, which are nestled between the mountains.
 Here, you can enjoy the hot springs and relax your muscles in these natural settings.
-Then we carry on our hike to the town of Santa Teresa for dinner and then to your hostel where you’re sure to get a good night’s rest after wading in the thermal baths.
+Then we carry on our hike to the town of Santa Teresa for dinner, and then to your hostel, where you’re sure to get a good night’s rest after wading in the thermal baths.

 Meals: Breakfast, Lunch, Dinner